daz4126/Nanny-State/README.md

 const beBatman = event => update(state => ({ name: 'Batman'}))
 ```

 Because this is an event handler, the only parameter is the event object (although it isn't actually needed in this example).
 The purpose of this event handler is to call the `update` function.
 This accepts an anonymous function as an argument that tells Nanny State how to update the state.
-This anonymous function is a **transformer function**.
+This anonymous function is a **transformer function** that tells Nanny State how to update the value of the state.

-A transformer function accepts the current state as an argument and returns a new representation of the state object.
+A transformer function accepts the current state as an argument and returns a new representation of the state.
 In this case the transformer function return a new object with the 'name' property of 'Batman'.
 **Note that when an arrow function returns an object, the object needs wrapping in parentheses**

 Everything is now in place and wired up.
 Try clicking the button and you'll see the view change based on user input!